Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcBG.rst

 .. _CalcBG:

- .. list-table:: Terms Used
-   :header-rows: 1
-   :widths: 40, 70, 30

 Background
 ~~~~~~~~~~

 .. list-table:: Terms Used in LAI
    :header-rows: 1
    :widths: 40, 70, 30